adava/CnCHunter/README.md

     ../configure
     make

-> the **build** folder name should not change, RiotMan looks in Qemu/build for the Qemu executable.
+> the **build** folder name should not change, CnCHunter looks in Qemu/build for the Qemu executable.

 ## Network configuration
 We have scripts that does the required configuration before a malware sample analysis but still there are some basic configurations that need to be done manually.

-Set the host network interface in the start_network.sh script (it should be correct if you downloaded the VM image we mentioned above):
+Set the host network interface in the start_network.sh script (it should be correct if you downloaded the VM image that we mentioned above):

     ip link show # find the host network interface name vi scripts/start_network.sh # change the IF_INET variable value